 What You Need to Know About Sandoval County’s Oil and Gas Ordinance

-Stop Fracking the Rio Grande Valley OutReach Project on FaceBook OUr page
+Stop Fracking the Rio Grande Valley: an outreach project on Facebook

 For the past 18 months, Sandoval County Commission has been undergoing a process of formulating its oil and gas ordinance.
 The ordinance was initially pursued in November 2015 when SandRidge Energy Inc., an Oklahoma-based oil, and gas company, applied for a special-use permit.
 Since then citizens’ groups have organized to give a formal comment, input, and reports for inclusion in the ordinance to ensure protections from extractive industry impacts–including all surface impacts.
-This Draft Process has only been since the end of June, 2017 for the past 4 months.
+This O&G draft process has only been since the end of June 2017 for the past 5 months.
+Staff Report on Sandridge application from the Planning and Zoning Department with Special Use Permitting.
+This link has the NeEw Mexico Tech Agreements as well.

 Ordinance Divides Sandoval County into Two Regions